risi-kondor/Snob2/python/doc/source/intro.rst

 for computing the representations of the symmetric group :math:`\mathbb{S}_n` and computing fast Fourier transforms on :math:`\mathbb{S}_n`.
 Snob2 is built on the **cnine** library which can be downloaded from https://github.com/risi-kondor/cnine.
-GPU functionality for the library is not yet available but is under development.
+GPU functionality in Snob2 is under development but not yet enabled.

 ..
   Snob2 is designed to eventually allow GPU functionality, but the GPU routines are currently not enabled.